System status monitoring

 Network: Detect network errors, collisions, overruns, and dropped packets, so you can diagnose network interface problems.

-The Cloud Monitoring Agent serves your platform components, including databases like MySQL or MSSQL and web servers like Apache.
+The Rackspace Monitoring Agent serves your platform components, including databases like MySQL or MSSQL and web servers like Apache.

 Apache check.
 Reports metrics such as the number of worker threads, uptime, and requests per second.